Nine ways to improve your university course pages

 What’s the key to getting them right?

-Here are our top nine tips to keep in mind when you’re developing or reworking a course entry, or commissioning a copywriter to do that for you.
+Here are our top nine tips to keep in mind when you’re writing or reworking a university course page, or commissioning a copywriter to do that for you.

 1. Shine a light on what makes you different

-If you’re not doing this clearly at the moment (spelling out your points of difference), this is the place to start, if you want to add value to your course descriptions.
+If you’re not doing this clearly at the moment (spelling out your points of difference), this is the place to start, if you want to add value to your course pages.

 • Highlight the benefits students can expect from your teaching

-• Underline the reasons why someone would want to study with you rather than anyone else
+• Spell out the reasons why someone would want to study with you rather than anyone else

 • Bring your student experience to life.

 Your ultimate aim?
-To give aspiring students a clear idea of the value they’re going to get for their £9,000.
-So they feel confident in your offer, and have all the info they need to take the next step (whether that’s to sign up for a virtual open day, request a prospectus or contact the PL – anything that’s going to move them closer to making you one of their coveted ‘UCAS five’.)
+To give aspiring students a clear idea of the value they’re going to get for their £9,000 a year.
+So they feel confident in your offer, and have all the info they need to take the next step (whether that’s to sign up for an open day, ask for more information, or chat to a student on UniBuddy – anything that’s going to move them closer to making you one of their coveted ‘UCAS five’.)

 2. Get it straight from the horse’s mouth